jaxon-php/jaxon-website/pages/05.examples/page.fr.md

 example with the jaxon-toastr, jaxon-pgwjs and jaxon-bootstrap packages.
 </p>
 <p>
-Using an Jaxon plugin is very simple.
+Using a Jaxon plugin is very simple.
 After a plugin is installed with Composer, its automatically registers into the Jaxon core library.
 It can then be accessed both in the Jaxon main object, for configuration, and in the Jaxon response object, to provide additional functionalities to the application.
 </p>